Israeli espionage in the United States: The Pollard Affair and 1980s spy scandals

 Concurrent with Pollard, other Israeli spy intrigues of the 1980s came to light.
 For instance, in 1986 U.S. authorities exposed the Inslaw affair, a convoluted saga involving stolen software and alleged Israeli involvement.
 Inslaw Inc., a small Washington DC software firm, accused the US Department of Justice of illegally seizing its case-management program PROMIS and distributing it to foreign intelligence agencies.
 According to a 1992 House Judiciary Committee report, officials in DOJ conspired to steal PROMIS and funnel it via cutouts to allies and possibly adversaries.
 One key figure was alleged to be Rafi Eitan (the same LAKAM spymaster who ran Pollard).
 In 1983, Eitan (using the alias "Dr. Ben Orr") was given a demonstration of PROMIS at Inslaw's office and left with a copy of the software.
 Inslaw's owner later identified the visiting "Dr. Orr" as Eitan, then Israel's anti-terror intelligence chief.
 Investigators believe the stolen PROMIS was enhanced by Israel to function as a Trojan horse: Israeli engineers reportedly inserted a secret backdoor that allowed Mossad to surreptitiously extract data from any organization that installed the software.

 Through cutouts, the bugged PROMIS software was then sold around the world – including to intelligence and security agencies in countries like China, Russia, India, and others.
 British media mogul Robert Maxwell (father of Ghislaine Maxwell) allegedly acted as a key middleman in these sales, reaping millions in profits.
 Maxwell was also able to sell the bugged Israeli version of PROMIS to Sandia National Laboratories and Los Alamos National Laboratory, two of the most important nuclear research and national security facilities in the United States.
-He is said to have been assisted by John Tower, who died 1991 in a plane crash.
+He is said to have been assisted by John Tower, who died in 1991 in a plane crash.
 Former Mossad officers and journalists have claimed that Maxwell had been an asset of Israeli intelligence since the 1970s and was instrumental in the global spread of the bugged PROMIS software.
 Maxwell died mysteriously in 1991, fueling conspiracy theories that he was assassinated by Mossad when he threatened to expose the operation in a bid to stave off his own financial ruin.
 It should be noted however that the U.S. Justice Department's own review in the 1990s denied many of Inslaw's allegations and found "no credible evidence" of a government conspiracy.

 By the late 1980s, the accumulation of scandals prompted Israel to officially disband LAKAM and pledge not to spy on the United States again.
 In 1987, Israel formally apologized for Pollard and assured Washington that there would be no more spying on U.S. soil.
 Many observers, however, remained skeptical.
 A Defense Department counterintelligence memo in 1995 still bluntly labeled Israel a "non-traditional adversary" – controversially suggesting that Israeli intelligence sometimes leverages ethnic ties to American Jews in its operations.
 This internal memo was leaked and caused outrage; the Pentagon hurriedly disavowed it.